sourcegraph/handbook/content/departments/product/onboarding/index.md

 - Visit the [Onboarding process for Hiring Managers](../../people-talent/onboarding-for-hiring-managers.md) page to understand the workflow with People Ops.
 - Create an onboarding Google doc for the new teammate
-  - Link to this page and relevant team specific pages such as [designer onboarding](../../engineering/design/onboarding/index.md)
+  - Link to this page and relevant team specific pages
   - Customize your teammates onboarding tasks as required
   - Update the onboarding doc with initial projects for weeks 2–4
 - Notify People Ops on the tools needed by day one - [Tools for new teammates form](https://docs.google.com/forms/d/e/1FAIpQLSeQjfoLjAZUim7pVYw9joQCssXuVz2t2RlpjLadzmHrj15cwQ/viewform)